A Survey on Adversarial Contention Resolution: Conclusion

 \section{Conclusion}

-We have surveyed the vast literature on contention resolution by delineating results based on key model assumptions, metrics, and algorithm-design choices.
-The problem of contention resolution remains an active topic of research and here we discuss some potential directions for future research.
+We have surveyed the literature on adversarial contention resolution by delineating results based on key model assumptions, metrics, and algorithm-design choices.
+The problem of contention resolution remains an active topic of research, and here we briefly discuss some potential directions for future work.

-Machine learning (ML) may have an important role to play in the design of contention-resolution algorithms.
-As discussed in Section~\ref{sec:wakeup-problem}, Gilbert et al.~\cite{gilbert2021contention} demonstrate the impact of system-size predictions, and a natural question is whether there are other useful predictions that give improved performance.
-For example, can predictions about whether a slot will be noisy (or jammed) yield improved robustness?
+Machine learning (ML) may have an important role to play in the design of contention-resolution algorithms; {\revfontg certainly, the use of ML is being explored in the development of future wireless standards, such as 6G \cite{kato:ten}}.
+As discussed in Section~\ref{sec:wakeup-problem}, Gilbert et al.~\cite{gilbert2021contention} demonstrate the impact of system-size predictions, which might be offered by a black-box ML component.
+A natural question is whether there are other useful predictions that can give improved performance, {\revfontg or at least performance that is parameterized by the accuracy of the predictions.
+This has been done recently for denial-of-service attacks in the traditional client-server model \cite{chakraborty:bankrupting}.} Can predictions about whether a slot will be noisy (or jammed) yield improved robustness?

+{\revfontg In a similar vein, incorporating capabilities enabled by new (but existing) wireless technology can yield novel results (e.g., coded networks \cite{bender:coded}) and deserves further exploration.
+For instance, the 5G New Radio (NR) ability to dynamically change the width of the frequency band being used can help mitigate congestion or interference on the channel, and allow for power savings (e.g., \cite{abinader:impact}).
+Defining a clean abstract model for these capabilities and studying their effects on fundamental problems like contention resolution could be a valuable research focus.}

 In many wireless systems, collisions have significant cost.
 For example, in WiFi networks, the entire packet must be sent before the sender learns of success or failure (due to a collision).
-Under code division multiple access modulation schemes (recall~\cite{bender:coded}), multiple packets may be sent simultaneously; therefore, a collision ruins what could otherwise be multiple successful transmissions in a slot.
-In mobile settings, failure to transmit a packet may mean incurring a significant delay before the sender is next within range of the intended receiver.
-Therefore, modeling collision cost is another angle that presents some interesting open problems in the area of contention resolution.
+For instance, in mobile settings, failure to transmit a packet may mean incurring a significant delay before the sender is next within range of the intended receiver.
+Therefore, modeling and minimizing collision cost presents some interesting open problems.

+{\revfontg Mobility adds a layer of complexity to wireless communication because \things may be constantly changing position, affecting signal strength and interference.
+This is an aspect that has not received attention in the literature, and integrating mobility into contention resolution might open the door to interesting new problems.
+Additional costs due to distance traveled or energy expended to overcome attenuation are aspects that may be worthwhile considering.}